ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/aggregation-filtering/index.md

 The example below demonstrates the behaviour when filtering aggregated values.
 Please go through the list of filtering scenarios below to better understand this functionality.

 Note the following:
-1. Using the **total** column apply a filter for the value **6** Note in the filtered grid the leaf row **Natalie Coughlin** is displayed with all of its parent group rows.
+1. Using the **total** column apply a filter for the value **6**.
+Note in the filtered grid the leaf row **Natalie Coughlin** is displayed with all of its parent group rows.
-2. Using the **total** column, now apply a filter for the value **38** Note that as the group row **United States** matches this filter due to its aggregated value, this shows all of its child and leaf-level rows.
-Specifically, note that both **Swimming** and **Gymnastics** row groups are displayed under the United States row group.
+2. Using the **total** column, now apply a filter for the value **38**.
+Note that as the group row **United States** aggregated value matches the filter, all of its child and leaf-level rows as shown.
+Specifically, note that both **United States-Swimming** and **United States-Gymnastics** row groups are displayed under the United States row group.
-3. Using the **total** column, now apply a filter for the value **34** Note that as the group row **United States-Swimming** matches this filter due to its aggregated value, this shows the Swimming group row and all its leaf-level rows.
-However, unlike the previous filtering scenario, the group row **United States-Gymnastics** is not displayed any more, because the filter match is in the **United States-Swimming** group row.
+3. Using the **total** column, now apply a filter for the value **34**.
+Note that as the group row **United States-Swimming** aggregated value matches the filter, this shows the **United States-Swimming** group row and all its leaf-level rows.
+However, unlike the previous filtering scenario, the group row **United States-Gymnastics** is not displayed any more, because the filter match is in the **United States-Swimming** group row only.
 <grid-example title='Group and Leaf Aggregate Filtering' name='agg-filtering-all' type='generated' options='{ "enterprise": true, "modules": ["clientside", "rowgrouping", "menu", "setfilter"] }'></grid-example>

 [[note]]